Rounding up Data with a Golden Lasso: Getting Soil Moisture Data from SMAP to DAAC

 From SMAP to DAAC

 Processed SMAP data products are sent from the SMAP SDS to NASA’s ASF DAAC and NSIDC DAAC for archiving and distribution.
-The ASF DAAC houses all Level 1 radar products, while the NSIDC DAAC is responsible for all Level 1 radiometer products and all radar- and radiometer-based Level 2-4 geophysical products.
+ASF DAAC houses all Level 1 radar products, while NSIDC DAAC is responsible for all Level 1 radiometer products and all radar- and radiometer-based Level 2-4 geophysical products.
 Data users can download SMAP data products after completing a simple online registration to establish a NASA Earthdata Login.
 Along with data, ASF DAAC and NSIDC DAAC also provide links to SMAP validation data and tools to view and use SMAP data.

 In addition, images of SMAP data products are available through NASA’s Global Imagery Browse Services (GIBS).
 SMAP Level 1-4 products currently are available through GIBS for viewing using the EOSDIS Worldview browsing and visualization client.

 Next Steps for SMAP Data and Data Products

 Even after the release of validated data products to ASF DAAC and NSIDC DAAC, the SMAP team will stay busy.
 “We will continue to try to maintain and improve the calibration of the products throughout the three-year SMAP primary mission life,” O’Neill says.
 “Just because we’re putting out calibrated and validated products doesn’t mean our job is over.”